What Does a Digital Marketer Do? Key Roles & Responsibilities

 Social media marketers manage a brand's presence on platforms like Instagram, LinkedIn, Facebook, X (formerly Twitter), and TikTok.
 This includes creating posts, running ad campaigns, engaging with followers, and analyzing performance metrics.

 The right platform depends on the audience.
 LinkedIn is typically strongest for B2B brands.
 Instagram and TikTok work well for consumer-facing products.
 Facebook remains a powerful paid advertising platform regardless of industry.
-A skilled digital marketer knows how to tailor content and strategy to each platform rather than copying the same post across all of them.
+A skilled digital marketer tailors content and strategy to each platform, instead of copying the same post everywhere.

 4. Email Marketing

-Despite being one of the oldest digital channels, email consistently delivers the highest return on investment of any marketing tactic.
-Digital marketers who specialize in email write newsletters, design automated sequences, segment contact lists, and test subject lines and calls-to-action to maximize open rates and conversions.
+Despite being one of the oldest digital channels, email still delivers the highest return on investment in marketing.
+Digital email marketers write newsletters and design automated email sequences.
+They segment contact lists and test subject lines and calls to action.
+This helps increase open rates and conversions.

-Email marketing is particularly powerful for nurturing leads over time — keeping your business top-of-mind with prospects who aren't ready to buy yet, and re-engaging customers who haven't purchased recently.
+Email marketing is very effective for nurturing leads over time.
+It keeps your business top of mind for prospects who are not ready to buy.
+It also re-engages customers who have not purchased recently.

 5. Paid Advertising (PPC)